lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

    The "automatically checkable" parts are used for several things:

-   - Showing parents a warning if they try to participate with a child who's not eligible
+   - Showing parents a warning if they try to participate with a child who's not eligible.
+See screenshots of these warnings in the eligibility sections :ref:`Minimum and maximum age cutoffs <min_max_ages>`, :ref:`Must (not) have participated <study_participation_criteria>`, and :ref:`Criteria Expression <study_eligibility_criteria>`.
-   - Determining which registered families to email - announcement emails are sent out to families about discoverable studies their children are eligible for
+   - Determining which registered families to email.
+Announcement emails are sent out to families about discoverable studies their children are eligible for.
-   - Letting parents filter the list of active studies by which ones their kids are eligible for
+   - Letting parents filter the list of active studies by which ones their kids are eligible for.

    For now, though, because the criteria expressions aren't guaranteed to be easy to read/interpret - and because you might have additional criteria that aren't in the database anywhere - these are separate from the description displayed to parents, which you have to provide manually.